MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-apple-federation-customers.md

 5. To Download Your Key, select **Download** to download the `.p8` file that contains your key.
 6. Select **Done**.

+> [!IMPORTANT]
+> Sign in with Apple requires the admin to renew their client secret every 6 months.
+You'll need to manually renew the Apple client secret if it expires and store the new value in the policy key.
+We recommend you set your own reminder within 6 months to generate a new client secret.

 ## Configure Apple federation in Microsoft Entra External ID

-After you create the Apple application, in this step you set the Apple app details in Microsoft Entra External ID.
+After you create the Apple app, in this step you set the Apple app details in Microsoft Entra External ID.
 You can use the Microsoft Entra admin center to do so.
 To configure Apple federation in the Microsoft Entra admin center, follow these steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
 1. Browse to **Identity** > **External Identities** > **All identity providers**.